sethgis/Wind-Erosion-Modelling/source/Service/Service Guide.rst

     System Product Selection (TroFMIS)

-The selection of the forest products will open a system form that allows the user to select the Country, Forest of Interest, The analysis year and the Platform.
+The selection of the forest products will allow the user to select the Country, Forest of Interest, The analysis year and the Platform from which to base their analysis.
 The platform is either

 	- Landsat
 	- Sentinel
+While the area of interest could be any forest that the user is interested in monitoring.
 After selection, the user can generate the products using the generate button.The process of generating product is discussed under specific system product generation in the next section.